Wundt illusion: Related illusions

-Another variant of the Wundt illusion is the Horizontal–Vertical Illusion, introduced by Wundt in 1858.
+The Hering illusion, in which straight parallel lines appear to bow outward due to a background of radiating lines.
+The Wundt illusion produces the opposite effect and can be considered its inverse.

+The Orbison illusion, in which straight lines or geometric shapes appear distorted when superimposed on a background of concentric circles or radiating lines, through a similar mechanism of contextual distortion.

+The Müller-Lyer illusion, in which the perceived length of a line is altered by arrow-like fins at its ends.
+Day and Kimm (2010) argued that the Wundt illusion belongs to the same broader family of illusions as the Müller-Lyer, both being driven by directional biasing from inward-directed angles.

+A further related phenomenon is the Horizontal–vertical illusion, which Wundt himself introduced as a variant of his original illusion in 1858.
 The two intersecting lines are equal in length although the vertical line appears to be much longer.
 The horizontal line needs to be extended up to 30% to match the perceptual length of the vertical line.
 This is not confined to simple line drawings, as this can also be seen in buildings, parking meters, as well as other things viewed in a natural setting.